timmitra/visionosresources/README.md

 [Fork this repository](https://github.com/timmitra/visionosresources) on GitHub.
 Submit a pull request.
 Once the pull request is accepted and merged, this site will be re-generated and your link will magically appear!
 Thank you for wanting to contribute.

+A note on the use of "awesome", which is an overused modifier IMO. _Is it awesome like a hotdog or a moon landing?_ - Eddie Izzard.